-- Nursery attendants will have completed police checks on file, sign the Safe Church Policy, and annually review safe church policies relating to the Nursery Program. - Parents may use the nursery at any time to care for their children.
-When children are left with persons other than parents, there will be at least two approved caregivers, one of whom is an adult.
-No person will be left alone in charge of the children unless another has gone to get a parent. - Nursery helpers will be a minimum 11 years old. - Parents will advise nursery attendants of any medical issues their child may have.
-Any medical problem that arises in the nursery will be reported to the parent/guardian immediately. - Diapers will be changed in view of others. - Nursery attendants will not take a child from the nursery area to an area that is not visible from the main nursery room.
+- Nursery attendants will annually review the safe church policy and procedures pertaining to abuse prevention. - The nursery protection procedures and the list of approved nursery caregivers will be posted in the nursery. - The nursery will always be staffed by at least two approved caregivers, who are not members of the same family, and one of whom is an adult.
+No person will be left alone in charge of the children unless another has gone to get a parent. - Only persons on the list of nursery caregivers may serve as caregivers under normal circumstances.
+If extra assistance is needed and at least two persons who have signed the Safe Church Pledge are present, they may be assisted by a parent, grandparent, or sibling of a child in attendance, even though the additional person has not signed the Safe Church Pledge. - Adults who are scheduled for nursery service will have another approved adult to replace them, should they be unable to serve. - Nursery helpers will be a minimum 11 years old - Parents will be asked to sign in when they bring a child and provide each child with his or her name tag.
+They will also alert the attendants to any condition that may cause problems. - All attendants present will sign the registry for each Sunday. - Any medical problem that arises will be reported to the parent/guardian immediately. - Diapers will be changed in view of others. - Nursery attendants will not take a child from the nursery area to an area that is not visible from the main nursery room.